FAQ

 A union is a group of workers who join forces to have a say in their workplace.
 Unions help workers by giving them a stronger voice to negotiate with their employers on important issues like pay, benefits, safety, training, and other job-related matters.
 Besides this, unions also ensure that workers are treated fairly and respectfully by their employers.
 Union leaders are elected by the members, and unions operate democratically to serve the needs of their members.

 Yes.
-Workers who are union members earn 26.2 percent more than non-union workers.
-The average unionized Asian American and Pacific Islander worker in America earns three dollars per hour more than their non-unionized counterparts according to a report from the Center for Economic Policy and Research.
+Union members earn 26.2 percent more than non-union workers.
+According to the Center for Economic Policy and Research, the average unionized Asian American and Pacific Islander worker in America earns three dollars more per hour than their non-unionized counterparts.

 To access your personnel file, you should refer to Section 17 of the Unit 1 and Unit 10 Agreements, which outlines your contractual rights relating to your file.
 It is recommended that you review your file periodically to ensure that all information is accurate and up-to-date.